CyPhAi-Project/pricely/docker/README.md

 ```shell
 docker run --rm --name hscc2025 -it hscc2025:latest
 ```
-This will create a container and start a bash shell for running commands for experiments.
+This will create a container from the image and start a bash shell for running commands for experiments.
 The container will be automatically removed after logging out.